 WIDER ENVIRONMENTAL ISSUES

 The number of hotel beds in the immediate vicinity continues to grow and there is concern as to how many tourists this small coastal strip can sustain in the longer term.
-There were also plans to create a marina with inland lagoons and if this ever goes ahead it is likely to pose a serious threat to the bay's environment and vulnerable ecosystem.
+There were also plans to create a marina with inland lagoons and if this ever goes ahead it could potentially pose a serious threat to the bay’s environment and vulnerable ecosystem.

 Also a keen eye needs to be kept on any possible further developments of the newly opened tantalum mining operation some 20km inland from Abu Dabbab.